Dislay History, Family Crest & Coats of Arms

-England after the Norman Conquest of 1066.
+The name Dislay arrived in England after the Norman Conquest of 1066.
 The Dislay family lived in Lincolnshire.
 This family was originally from Isigny, in Calvados, Normandy, and it is from the local form of this place-name, D'Isigny, literally translating as from Isigny, that their surname derives.
-CITATION[CLOSE]

 Early Origins of the Dislay family

-Islay was first found in Lincolnshire where they "settled for many years at Norton D'Isney" CITATION[CLOSE]
+The surname D Islay was first found in Lincolnshire where they "settled for many years at Norton D'Isney"

 Early History of the Dislay family

-Another 221 words (16 lines of text) covering the years 164 and 1641 are included under the topic Early Dislay History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Dislay research.
+Another 111 words (8 lines of text) covering the years 1641, 1677, 1730 and 1677 are included under the topic Early Dislay History in all our PDF Extended History products and printed products wherever possible.